hypo69/hypo/docs/gemini/out/en/explainer/src/goog/spreadsheet/bberyakov/__init__.md

 ### Variables

-- `MODE = 'dev'`:  This variable likely defines the execution mode (e.g., development, production) for the spreadsheet library, potentially affecting configurations or logging.
+- ``:  This variable likely defines the execution mode (e.g., development, production) for the spreadsheet library, potentially affecting configurations or logging.

 ### Classes (Implicit)